Showing posts with label South-East-Asia. Show all posts

 Kandy Lake as seen from the Old Royal Palace

 Sri Dalada Maligawa (meaning Temple of the Tooth), The Temple of the Sacred Buddha Tooth Relic (The left canine tooth of Buddha).
-It is a local belief that whoever is in possession of the relic has the reigns of the country.
+It is a local belief that whoever gets the relic will have the reigns of the country.
 The Sinhalese Kings held it for the longest time.

 The story goes, that the tooth relic was originally in possession of the King of Kalinga (present-day location in Orissa, India).
 The tooth moved a few cities with the change of kings and their capitals.
 Tooth relic temples were built very close to the Royal Palaces to give them the highest level of security and protection.
 The cities include Anuradhapura, Polonnaruwa, and Dambadeniya among many others.